Changes to the Household

 Changes to your Household

 As a Scottish Secure Tenant, you have the right to make changes to who lives in the house with you.
 However, it is important that the Association keeps accurate, up-to-date records and information about who is living in our properties and for most changes you must therefore notify the Association and get our permission beforehand.
+If you wish to add someone to your household then please complete the following form and email it to firstname.lastname@example.org or post it to 31 Ashley Street, Glasgow G3 6DR.

 This not only allows us to make sure that everyone is getting the information and services they need but also protects their rights with regards to issues such as succeeding to the tenancy, being advised of any legal action to repossess the property and becoming a joint tenant.